talister/photometrypipeline/doc/supported.rst

 use it for image registration.
 All filter bands marked with an asterisk (*) are obtained through transformations from other bands;
 the respective photometric system is shown in brackets.

-If you are interested in using catalogs other than those listed, please let me know.